 Imagine what it would be like with no problems, no difficulties, and no troubles.
 You’re probably thinking of how peaceful and easy your life would be, but others, the rest of us, would see a weak person with nothing to offer, nothing of substance, and nothing of interest.

 The things we hold most valuable in people are born out of adversity, not ease.
 Imagine watching a movie that only detailed how easy everyone had it, with nothing to overcome, nothing to triumph over, and nothing to strive for.
-You would be bored stiff.
-If nothing every bad happened to the good guys, if they didn’t have to struggle, if they didn’t have to overcome anything, you would not be interested.
+You would be bored stiff, because if nothing every bad happened to the good guys, if they didn’t have to struggle, if they didn’t have to overcome anything, you would not be interested.

 Imagine a novel where there were no antagonists-bad guys-and no problems for anyone.
 What would be the point of reading it?
 What would the book offer you?
 Nothing.

 The same is true for you.
 What makes you worth knowing is the strength, experience, and hope you gained from all those problems and difficulties you have overcome.
-Our problems define us.
-They show our strengths, our weaknesses, our achievements, our experiences.
-These experiences are what we bring to the table in a relationship.
+Our problems define us, because they show our strengths, our weaknesses, our achievements, our experiences.
+Thus, these experiences are what we bring to the table in a relationship.

 It’s interesting how people seek out, for help, others who have faced similar experiences and trials.
 When a man loses his wife, he finds more comfort in someone else who has lost his or her spouse.
 They understand him.
 They can bring something to the table that no one else can.